Towdium/JustEnoughCalculation/README.md

 ## Features

+- **Client only, no default keybinding.
+Set it up according to yourself.**
 - Support get catalyst in [NEI-GTNH-2.1](https://github.com/GTNewHorizons/NotEnoughItems)
 - Infinite inputs, outputs and catalysts of recipe
 - Recipe can transferred from NEI recipe handler (recipe gui)